 Overall, I felt pretty good about the Job Knowledge section.
 I answered all of the questions, though I was unsure on maybe 10.
 I checked an answer after the test, so I know I got at least one wrong.
 But here’s hoping educated guesses help me out.
 The truth about the Job Knowledge section is that you just can’t study for everything; it’s too broad.
 Go with what you know, don’t leave any questions blank, and flag questions to review at the end of the section if you’d like.
 I made a point not to review too many questions, as I find my gut is usually right more often than not.

-The Job Knowledge section was the one I am most thankful that I studied for.
+The Biographical Information section was the one I am most thankful that I studied for.
 You wouldn’t think that studying could help you much for this part, but you’d be wrong.
-Job Knowledge is all about speed.
+Bio Section is all about speed.
 There’s barely enough time to answer all the questions, so training yourself to have pre-developed, bullet point answers for the most common types of questions will set you up for success.
 Remember, if you’re short on time, get those multiple choice questions done first and stress about short answers second.

 Personally, I have always done pretty well on tests like the English Expression section.
 This is the part I spent the least time studying for.
 However, every point counts in this test, so don’t neglect it.
 I didn’t have any surprises in this section and was satisfied with most of my answers.
 Hopefully that is reflected in my score.
 To study for this test if you are relatively confident in English, just do the available online practice questions and review any weak points.
 If you struggle with this area, try the SAT study books and practice tests.

 The final section was the essay section.
 This was actually a new format this testing round.
 We got three prompts with seven minutes to read the prompts and then 25 minutes to write.
-The only tips I’m going to give you are a) decide on a prompt quickly and use the remaining time to outline b) you must click on the radio button next to the prompt you want or you’ll be given a random one of the three and c)once you click next, the time to write starts immediately.
+The only tips I’m going to give you are:

 You’ll have limited space to write (2,800 characters, including spaces) and no spellcheck, so tread carefully.
 Now is not the time to experiment with new vocabulary that you don’t know how to spell.
 It’s a rushed process, so practice writing timed essays as often as you can stomach.
 I was pretty happy with mine, but worry that it could be graded down for not being persuasive enough.
 Hopefully I pass that section.
 Your essay is only graded if you pass the other parts of the FSOT; you need (historically) at least a score of six to pass the essay.